tmtanzeel/widget-gui/README.md

 ### Description

-css: contains the styling for the application - Main.css
+* css: contains the styling for the application - Main.css
-images: contains icon for different weather conditions
+* images: contains icon for different weather conditions
+* jar-file: contains the jar file that you have to add to the classpath manually

 ## Built With